alabou/NMOS-MatroxOnly/NMOS With Node Reservation.md

 This operation is atomic on a per Node basis.
 It is not possible to renew multiple Nodes simultaneously.

-This operation attemps to renew an exclusive session and obtain an associated bearer token.
+This operation attempts to renew an exclusive session and obtain an associated bearer token.
 The session expires in 60 minutes unless it is renewed.
 A session is "alive" for 60 seconds after being acquired or used.

 This operation fails with a status `Unauthorized` if the bearer token of an `Authorization` header is invalid or the session has expired.